 - Up to 6 months in jail and/or

-- Up to $1,000.2
+- Up to $1,000 in fines.2

-Child endangerment offense | Nevada penalties |
+| Child Endangerment Offense | Nevada Penalties |

-If the child suffered substantial bodily or mental harm | Category B felony: 2 to 20 years in Nevada State Prison |
+| If the child suffered substantial bodily harm or mental harm | Category B felony: 2 to 20 years in Nevada State Prison |

-If the child suffered no substantial harm AND your alleged endangerment was willful | Category B felony: 1 to 6 years in prison, though repeat offenders face 2 to 15 years in prison |
+| If the child suffered no substantial harm AND the endangerment was intentional | Category B felony: 1 to 6 years in prison, though repeat offenders face 2 to 15 years in prison |

-If the child suffered no substantial harm AND your alleged endangerment was permissive | Gross misdemeanor (for first-time offenders): $2,000 in fines and/or 364 days in jail Category C felony (for repeat offenders): 1 to 5 years in prison and up to $10,000 |
+| If the child suffered no substantial harm AND you allowed the endangerment to occur | Gross misdemeanor (for first-time offenders): $2,000 in fines and/or 364 days in jail Category C felony (for repeat offenders): 1 to 5 years in prison and up to $10,000 |

 When it comes to gun storage, I advise people to take every reasonable step to keep firearms out of the reach of children.
 The best way to achieve this is to store them in a safe that the children cannot access.